BigDataBiology/AMPSphereWebsite/docs/help_amp_pages.md

 ```

-This method is derived from [Bio.SeqUtils.ProtParam](https://biopython.org/docs/1.75/api/Bio.SeqUtils.ProtParam.html)
+Molecular weight (MW) values are in thousands of Daltons (kDa) and was obtained by
+adding the average isotopic masses of amino acids in the protein and one water molecule.

-The secondary structure of the peptide was given as a simple fraction of amino acids which tend to be in Helix, Turn or Sheet.
+The secondary structure of the peptide, in AMPSphere, is a percent composition of a
+protein taking amino acids which tend to be in Helix, Turn, or Sheet.
+It follows the groups
-It follows the groups of amino acids belonging to helix (V, I, Y, F, W, L), turns (N, P, G, S) and sheets (E, M, A, L).
+of amino acids belonging to helix (V, I, Y, F, W, L), turns (N, P, G, S), and
-This value is given as percent of the total length of the protein.
+sheets (E, M, A, L).

 **Be aware that:**

- + Prediction of protein pI for highly basic proteins is yet to be studied and possibly the current predictions may not be adequate.
+  + The current predictions may not be adequate for very alkaline proteins.
   + pI predictions for small proteins can be problematic.
- + It is not taken in account the effects of post-translational modifications.
+  + It is not taken into account the effects of post-translational modifications.
- + The molar extinction calculus assumes that no [other] chromophores that absorb at 280 nm are present in the protein.
+  + The molar extinction calculus assumes that no other chromophores that absorb at 280 nm are present in the protein.
   + Molar extinction can have more than 10% error for proteins without Trp residues.

 ---

 ## Graphs in AMP cards

-The amino acids compositional deviation was calculated using the Z-score calculated from two different groups (AMPs and non-AMPs) previously
+The amino acids compositional deviation was calculated using the Z-score calculated from
-used in the trainingset of Macrel models (**Fig. 1**).
+two different groups (AMPs and non-AMPs) previously used in the training set of Macrel
+models (**Fig. 1**).

 <figure class="figure">
     <img style="float: center;" src="figures/aa_composition_deviation_AMP10.000_000.png" width="450" height="300">
     <figcaption class="figure-caption">Fig. 1.
-Amino acids compositional deviation of AMP10.000_000.<br></figcaption>
+Compositional deviation of peptide AMP10.000_000
+	    from Macrel's training set of AMPs and non-AMPs.<br></figcaption>
 </figure>

-<br/>This method consists in calculating the average percent composition of AMPs and non-AMPs separatedly per amino acid.
+<br/>This method consists of calculating the average percent composition of AMPs
+and non-AMPs separately per amino acid.
 Then using the Z-score:

 ```